bentomhall/nih-system/spells/SpellsQ-Z.md

 **Duration:** Concentration, up to 1 minute

 A black beam of enervating energy springs from your finger toward a creature within range.
 Make a ranged spell attack against the target.
-On a hit, the target deals only half damage with weapon attacks that use Strength until the spell ends.
+On a hit, the target takes 3d6 necrotic damage and deals only half damage with weapon attacks that use Strength until the spell ends.

 At the end of each of the target’s turns, it can make a Constitution saving throw against the spell.
 On a success, the spell ends.